EvoCourtney/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Courtney holds a Master’s degree in Psychology from The University of Texas at Austin.
 Her research focuses on studying the role of evolutionary theory on the behavioral correlates of human sexuality.
-Specifically, her interests include individual differences in sexual disgust, religiosity, and moral norms surrounding sexual behavior.
+Specifically, her interests include individual and cultural differences in sexual disgust, religiosity, and moral norms surrounding sexual behavior.

+Courtney is one of three volunteer coordinators for HBES' new Roundtable Seminar Series.
+Read more about that series by visitng https://www.hbes.com/roundtable-seminar-series/.